 Most of these challengers attempted to undercut the legacy carriers’ prices.
 (Before deregulation, the government decided what routes the airlines would fly and determined the pricing system.
 Most tickets, by the way, were priced based on the number of miles traveled.)

 In the first decade or two after deregulation, dozens of these challengers appeared and disappeared seemingly overnight.
 If consumers could buy a ticket on these airlines before the company went bankrupt, they could get a good deal.
 However, as a whole, these challengers entered and left the scene so quickly, and they only impacted the cost of the fares that most consumers paid.

 In the 1990s, Southwest Airlines began to challenge these legacy carriers very effectively by developing an entirely different business structure.
 It:

 - Simplified its pricing structure.
 Southwest usually has only three to five prices for each flight based on reasonably simple criteria such as:

-- how many days in advance you buy a ticket and
+- how many days in advance do you buy a ticket, and

 - whether you buy a ticket online

 - Hired nonunion labor and gave employees the ability to make decisions on the spot)

 - Allowed passengers to pick their seats.
 They assign passengers a boarding group only.
 When they call your boarding group, you can choose any available place you want.

 - Radically altered the industries’ traditional routing structure by: